linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/13 Binomial Trees.md

 # The One-Step Binomial Example Revisited

 We now return to the example in Figure 13.1 and illustrate that risk-neutral valuation gives the same answer as no-arbitrage arguments.
-In Figure 13.1, the stock price is currently  $20 and will move either up to$ 22 or down to $18 at the end of 3 months.
-The option considered is a European call option with a strike price of $21 and an expiration date in 3 months.
+In Figure 13.1, the stock price is currently  \$20 and will move either up to\$ 22 or down to \$18 at the end of 3 months.
+The option considered is a European call option with a strike price of \$21 and an expiration date in 3 months.
 The risk-free interest rate is 4\% per annum.

 We define  $p$  as the probability of an upward movement in the stock price in a risk-neutral world.
 We can calculate  $p$  from equation (13.3).
 Alternatively, we can argue that the expected return on the stock in a risk-neutral world must be the risk-free rate of  $4\%$ .
 This means that  $p$  must satisfy